 Turns out, “secret” means “I know this place.
 Don’t tell anybody.
 Pass it on,” in photographer-speak.
 I counted four tripods and six really intimidating cameras before the night was out.
 (I did NOT count those holding up phones to the sky and bathing the rest of us in an obnoxious blue glow.
 Because morons.)

 The punchline was that NONE of us got good rising moon pics.
 Portland was dry and windy all day.
 Wind means dust and dust means nature’s extra pixels all over your long distance money shot.
 You could barely make out the mountain, much less our closest celestial body.

 You see, with the eclipse already underway at moon rise, the object of our affection was too dim to punch through all that haze, so nobody had a clean view until the blackness of night provided a dark enough movie theater.
 We missed the first act and had to settle for the plot climax when the moon got good and bloody.And by bloody I mean “the color of dried road rash scabs that have already started to chip away from your shins.”
-Nothing garish, and hardly the horror movie all the twenty-something camera phone operators were hopin’ for.
+Nothing garish, and hardly the horror movie all the twenty-something camera phone operators were probably hopin’ for.
 Yet, still freaky enough to set off multiple religions, conspiracy theorists, and Fox News in a bullshit avalanche that buried common sense for months.

-Not being in possession of a camera priced more than a weekend in Telluride, I had zero luck finding enough contrast in the night sky for my puny sensors to get a fix on but I did meet a nice photographer named Joe who graciously allowed me to post some of his amazing shots.
+Not being in possession of a camera priced more than a ski weekend in Aspen, I had zero luck finding enough contrast in the night sky for my puny sensors to get a fix on but I did meet a nice photographer named Joe who graciously allowed me to post some of his amazing shots.
 Let’s see if you can tell which ones are whose….